mavlink/rfcs/text/0016-standard-modes.md

 # Motivation

 This service will allow a GCS to provide baseline support for common flight behaviour and test behaviour without explicit customisation for each autopilot.
 This is therefore a big step towards MAVLink being capable of being truly autopilot-agnostic for a useful minimal set of functionality.

+In addition it will allow at least some support for a ground station to present custom modes in the UI (both static and dynamic)

 ### Background